ecrotty/Password-Expiration-Check-Entra-AD/.github/pull_request_template.md

 ## Description
 Please include a summary of the change and which issue is fixed.
-Include relevant motivation and context.
+Please also include relevant motivation and context.

 Fixes # (issue)